kogcyc/simple-auth/README.md

 This is the application controller where the actual authorization happens.

-[NOTE: you can replace the hard coded password with on that is set comes from an ENVironment variable as shown.
-For this example we called it DIGEST, but you can name it whatever you like.
-And then be sure to set that variable before running Rails: $export DIGEST=my-super-secret-password]
+[NOTE: you can replace the hard coded password with one that comes from an ENVironment variable as shown.
+For this example we called it DIGEST.
+And then be sure to set that variable before running Rails, for example: $export DIGEST=my-super-secret-password]

 ```ruby
 class ApplicationController < ActionController::Base